List of waterfalls in Azerbaijan: Galabin, Lerik

+Galabin Waterfall is located in the village of Galabin in Lerik District.
+The waterfall consists of three separate parts: Lower, Middle and Upper.
+The height of the Lower Galabin Waterfall is close to 70 meters, Middle Galabin Waterfall is close to 15 meters, while the Upper Galabin Waterfall is approximately 40 meters high.
+The Upper Galabin Waterfall is visually very similar to the Huacamaillo Waterfall, which is situated in the San Martín Region of Peru.
+The waterfalls are situated on the Verichay River.

 Khudger, Shaki

 About 14.8 meters in height, Khudger is located in Shaki District of Azerbaijan.
 The waterfall has been listed by Aghabalayev Qafqaz and Rahimov Yusif in 2018 during scientific research on the Kish River.